kidKrishkode/CavernousHoaxScanner.github.io/README.md

 ## Why We Created This Project ❓
 In an era where digital media is omnipresent, the misuse of deepfake technology poses significant threats to privacy, security, and trust.
 Our project aims to safeguard individuals and organizations by providing a reliable tool to detect and analyze deepfakes, ensuring that any malicious content can be identified and addressed promptly.

+## Facebook is our client
+Cavernous Hoax Scanner's perfromance and secuirty feature is so-high thats why facebook use CHSAPI on there platform to remove deepfake media and transfer learning the knowlage to there models for future use.
+Not only facebook but also so many other brands like github, mockmantra, godaddy are also use Cavernous Hoax Scanner's API (CHSAPI) in there system.

+## Security measures
+CHS use so many security check points on media uploading, transfer, authentication, and etc.. task.
+Basically CHS convert a uploaded media into base64 string and then perform subsitution chiper on that string and send it to the internet with hash function value and server recive it and calculate this hash function and decode the base64 for task performing.
+And it use secure channels to send data with SHA-256 algorithm.
+This approch defened CHS from various attacks like - DDOS, Malware, Man-in-the-Middle, Brute-Force, SQL-Injection, Traffic, Masquerade, etc..

 ## Contact Info 📬
 For inquiries, collaborations, or feedback, please reach out to us at: